The Home Depot Announces an Expanded Military Discount – Tax Free and Save 10% on More Purchases

 However, you may be able to use your military discount with your Home Depot consumer credit card.

-In most cases, no. You can’t combine a military discount with a contractor’s discount.
-But if The Home Depot offers a storewide deal, you may be able to use your military discount on top of that deal.
+However, if The Home Depot offers a storewide deal, you may be able to use your military discount in addition to that deal.

 When in doubt, call ahead and ask.